 The following set of images shows the spatial variation in average annual severe thunderstorm days by sub-peril on a regular 0.5-degree latitude/longitude grid ("hit" maps).
 Verisk model simulated hit maps are based on the 10K stochastic catalog, and observed hits are based on SPC reports from 2000 to 2018.
-As a result, the observed maps are much noisier than the modeled maps and show the previously-described population biases.
-Overall, there is good agreement between these model-simulated and observed spatial frequency maps.
+As a result, the observed maps are much

-The Verisk model-simulated average annual severe hail (1-in. or greater) days (Figure 21) depicts an area of greatest hail activity that extends from Texas northward into the Dakotas, with a maximum in Kansas and Nebraska.
+The Verisk model-simulated average annual severe hail (1-in. or greater) days (Figure 35) depicts an area of greatest hail activity that extends from Texas northward into the Dakotas, with a maximum in Kansas and Nebraska.
 A local maximum also exists in North and South Carolina, east of the Appalachian Mountains.
 Hail frequency rapidly decreases west of the Rocky Mountains and in the Northeast.
-The observed spatial pattern (Figure 22) looks very similar to the model but with magnitudes being notably lower.
+The observed spatial pattern (Figure 36) looks very similar to the model but with magnitudes being notably lower.
 These lower magnitudes are a result of underreporting, particularly in many locations where hail occurs most frequently.

-Figure 21.
+Figure 35.
 Verisk model-simulated average annual severe hail days (1-in. or greater) based on the 10,000-year stochastic catalog

-Figure 22.
+Figure 36.
 Observed average annual severe hail days (1-in. or greater) based on the SPC Storm Reports database from 2000 to 2018

-The Verisk model-simulated average annual significant hail (2-in. or greater) days (Figure 23) has a very similar pattern as the modeled average annual severe hail frequency (Figure 21) but with lower magnitudes.
+The Verisk model-simulated average annual significant hail (2-in. or greater) days (Figure 37) has a very similar pattern as the modeled average annual severe hail frequency (Figure 35) but with lower magnitudes.
 The location of maximum frequency is shifted northwestward slightly toward the Kansas/Nebraska/Colorado intersection.
-The observed significant hail frequency spatial pattern (Figure 24) has its maximum farther south than the modeled significant hail frequency, but the magnitudes are similar in that area.
+The observed significant hail frequency spatial pattern (Figure 38) has its maximum farther south than the modeled significant hail frequency, but the magnitudes are similar in that area.

-Figure 23.
-Verisk model-simulated average annual significant hail days (2-in. or greater) based on the 10,000-year stochastic catalog wind speed frequency spatial pattern (Figure 26) also has a large area of maximum wind frequency across much of the South and southern portion of the Midwest, but with its maximum frequency expanded slightly farther north into the Mid-Atlantic.
+Figure 37.
+Verisk model-simulated average annual significant hail days (2-in. or greater) based on the 10,000-year stochastic catalog

-Figure 24.
+Figure 38.
 Observed average annual significant hail days (2-in. or greater) based on the SPC Storm Reports database from 2000 to 2018

-The Verisk model-simulated average annual severe 58-mph or greater convective straight-line wind speed days (Figure 25) depicts a large area of greatest wind activity that encompasses much of the South and the southern portion of the Midwest.
-The observed 58-mph or greater
+The Verisk model-simulated average annual severe 58-mph or greater convective straight-line wind speed days (Figure 39) depicts a large area of greatest wind activity that encompasses much of the South and the southern portion of the Midwest.
+The observed 58-mph or greater wind speed frequency spatial pattern (Figure 40) also has a large area of maximum wind frequency across much of the South and southern portion of the Midwest, but with its maximum frequency expanded slightly farther north into the Mid-Atlantic.

-Figure 25.
+Figure 39.
 Verisk model-simulated average annual severe convective straight-line wind speed days (58 mph or greater) based on the 10,000-year stochastic catalog

-Figure 26.
+Figure 40.
 Observed average annual severe convective straight-line wind speed days (58 mph or greater) based on the SPC Storm Reports database from 2000 to 2018

-The Verisk model-simulated average annual severe 75-mph or greater convective straightline wind speed days (Figure 27) depicts an area of greatest wind activity that extends from Texas northward into the Dakotas, with a maximum in Kansas and northern Oklahoma.
-The observed 75-mph or greater wind speed frequency spatial pattern (Figure 28) shows a similar area of high wind frequency but with maxima over western Kansas (instead of central Kansas) and over Montana and North Dakota.
+The Verisk model-simulated average annual severe 75-mph or greater convective straightline wind speed days (Figure 41) depicts an area of greatest wind activity that extends from Texas northward into the Dakotas, with a maximum in Kansas and northern Oklahoma.
+The observed 75-mph or greater wind speed frequency spatial pattern (Figure 42) shows a similar area of high wind frequency but with maxima over western Kansas (instead of central Kansas) and over Montana and North Dakota.

-Figure 27.
+Figure 41.
 Verisk model-simulated average annual 75-mph or greater convective straightline wind speed days based on the 10,000-year stochastic catalog